-Most of the energy costs spent to keep a Richview home warm in the winter and cool in the summer end up leaving through the attic.
+Most of the energy costs spent to keep a Rexdale home warm in the winter and cool in the summer end up leaving through the attic.
 In the summer, the sun’s heat pours in through the attic and in the winter, warm air rises past the ceiling and out of the home.
 Saving on energy costs starts in the attic, but how much insulation is enough?

-Although spray foam insulation as we know it today truly emerged in the 1980s around the Richview area, spray foam actually has its roots several decades further in the past, beginning with the development of polyurethane foam in the 1940s by Otto Bayer.
+Although spray foam insulation as we know it today truly emerged in the 1980s around the Rexdale area, spray foam actually has its roots several decades further in the past, beginning with the development of polyurethane foam in the 1940s by Otto Bayer.
 Otto Bayer, an industrial chemist, actually began working with polyurethane in Germany during the late 1930s.
 This technology was brought to the United States in the early 1940s by David Eynon, the president of Mobay, a war effort conglomerate created from the partnering of two chemical industry giants, Monsanto and the Bayer Corporation.